adelossantos06/phase-4-trip-planner-project/README.md

 # Trip Planner

 Trip Planner is a web application that allows users to create, manage, and view trips and their destinations.
-Users can add, edit and delete trips as well as add destinations to each trip.
+Users can add, edit and delete trips as well as add destinations and activities to each trip.

 ## Features